Tanaya-287/Tanaya-287/README.md

 ---

 ### 💫 About Me
 I'm a motivated and curious developer with a passion for building full-stack web applications and solving real-world problems with technology.
-I enjoy working with Java-based web applications, databases, and clean UI/UX designs.
+I enjoy working with Java-based web applications, databases.

 - 🎯 Currently working on: Enhancing my full-stack skills
 - 🌐 Interested in: Web Dev, Machine Learning, SQL Projects